Trupanion Earnings Call Transcripts

 -

-Veterinary inflation has driven significant rate increases and margin expansion, with strong retention and a recession-resistant model.
-Regulatory changes have doubled capital surplus, enabling strategic investments and gradual growth in pet acquisition, technology, and international markets.
+Veterinary inflation has driven significant rate increases and margin expansion, with strong retention and disciplined capital allocation supporting growth.
+Regulatory changes have doubled surplus capital, enabling renewed pet acquisition and international expansion, while technology investments have boosted efficiency and direct payments.

 -